yuliusius1/waras-bangkit-capstone-2022/README.md

 - [Dataset 2](https://github.com/yuliusius1/waras-bangkit-capstone-2022/blob/ml-dev/Dataset/dataset_kuesioner_1.csv)

 ## HOW TO PREDICT
-The machine learning model can predict how many days a patient will recover from COVID-19 by entering several inputs:
+The Machine Learning model can predict how many days a patient will recover from COVID-19 by entering several inputs:
 - Age
 - Sex
 - Fever